vnn/wifi/README.md

 * Connect to a list of registered access points
 * Add or delete access points
 * List all registered access points
-* Scan for available access points
+* Scan for available access points and sort results by attenuation
 * Password encryption via GnuPG

 ## Requirements